General Secretariat of Ukraine: Background

 In October 1917, the Russian Provisional Government stopped the transfer of funds to the General Secretariat and expressed its intentions to file a claim against its members for separatism and the participation in the All-Ukrainian Constituent Assembly.
 The Russian government requested an appearance of Volodymyr Vynnychenko personally for the full explanation in that regard.
-On October 21 at the meeting of the Secretariat was reviewed the issue of sending delegation to Petrograd headed by Vynnychenko together with Steshenko and Zarubin for the negotiations with the Provisional Government in reference to the political situation in Ukraine.
-That intention was ceased due to the change of power in the country with the utilization of the military force.
-After the October Revolution of 1917 the Secretariat further expanded to supplement the ministries of the collapsed Provisional Government.
+On October 21 at the meeting of the Secretariat the members reviewed the issue of sending a delegation to Petrograd headed by Vynnychenko together with Steshenko and Zarubin for the negotiations with the Provisional Government in reference to the political situation in Ukraine.
+That plan was cancelled due to the October Revolution of 1917, after which the Secretariat further expanded to supplement the ministries of the collapsed Provisional Government.

 After the proclamation of the Third Universal on November 20, 1917, several members of secretariat resigned.
-Then on January 6, 1918, Symon Petliura was commissioned to take the charge of the Haydamaka Kish.
+Then on January 6, 1918, Symon Petliura was commissioned to take the charge of the "Haydamaka Kish" military unit.
 By start of 1918 the Secretariat has changed dramatically.
-On January 25 (dated January 22), 1918 the General Secretariat was transformed into the Council of People's Ministers after the declaration of the Fourth Universal and the independence of the Ukrainian People's Republic.
+On January 25 (dated January 22) 1918, the General Secretariat was transformed into the Council of People's Ministers after the declaration of the Fourth Universal and the independence of the Ukrainian People's Republic.